Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Results

 \section{Results}

 Here we explore several applications of the GCDD procedure in the case of a qutrit, by focusing mainly on the required time-dependence for the various Rabi frequencies involved in the decoupling protocol.
 In all the applications the noise involves both damping and dephasing effects.
-In subsection~\ref{Subsec:noise} we briefly describe the noise model considered in our numerical simulations.
-In subsection~\ref{Subsec:Hadamard} we calculate the Rabi frequencies required to generate and protect the action of a qutrit generalized Hadamard gate.
+In Sec.~\ref{Subsec:noise} we briefly describe the noise model considered in our numerical simulations.
+In Sec.~\ref{Subsec:Hadamard} we calculate the Rabi frequencies required to generate and protect the action of a qutrit generalized Hadamard gate.
 In particular, the effect of noise is studied both at zero and nonzero temperature.
-In subsection~\ref{Subsec:twogates} we consider two additional gates, which can be thought as a generalization of the usual $X$ and $Z$ qubit gates, and simulate their protection using the GCDD method.
-In subsection~\ref{Subsec:universal} we verify that it is possible to emulate any quantum gate represented by a generic $\mathrm{SU}(3)$ matrix without the need of a universal set of gates.
-In subsection~\ref{Subsec:transitions} we study how the Rabi frequencies behave when we finish applying a quantum gate and start applying another one in sequence.
-Finally, in subsection~\ref{Subsec:example} we show an example of how the GCDD can be used to execute a very simple one-qutrit algorithm, described in Ref.~\cite{gedik2015computational}.
+In Sec.~\ref{Subsec:twogates} we consider two additional gates, which can be thought as a generalization of the usual $X$ and $Z$ qubit gates, and simulate their protection using the GCDD method.
+In Sec.~\ref{Subsec:universal} we verify that it is possible to emulate any quantum gate represented by a generic $\mathrm{SU}(3)$ matrix without the need of a universal set of gates.
+In Sec.~\ref{Subsec:transitions} we study how the Rabi frequencies behave when we finish applying a quantum gate and start applying another one in sequence.
+Finally, in Sec.~\ref{Subsec:example} we show an example of how the GCDD can be used to execute a very simple one-qutrit algorithm, described in Ref.~\cite{gedik2015computational}.